Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Introduction

-(3) \textbf{Model selection}: Given our findings that different models tend to capture different interactions, a natural question arises: given a new multimodal task, can we quantify its \name\ values to infer (a priori) what type of models are most suitable?
-We answer this question in the positive, demonstrating successful model selection for both existing benchmarks and completely new case studies engaging with domain experts in computational pathology, mood prediction, and robotics to choose the best multimodal model for their applications.
+\item \textbf{Model selection}: Given our findings from dataset and model quantification, a new research question naturally arises: \textit{given a new multimodal task, can we quantify its \name\ values to infer (a priori) what type of models are most suitable?} Our experiments show success in model selection for both existing benchmarks and completely new case studies engaging with domain experts in computational pathology, mood prediction, and robotics to select the best multimodal model. \end{enumerate}

-Finally, we make public a total suite of $>240$ trained models across $10$ model families and $24$ datasets at \url{https://github.com/pliang279/PID} to accelerate future analysis of multimodal interactions.
+Finally, we make public a suite of trained models across $10$ model families and $30$ datasets to accelerate future analysis of multimodal interactions at \url{https://github.com/pliang279/PID}.